kalpit-sharma-dev/multilingual-docai/docs/STAGE_TRAINING_GUIDE.md

 ## 8) Tips for DocLayNet
 - Ensure correct class mapping for Stage 1 (6 classes: Background, Text, Title, List, Table, Figure)
 - Verify annotation conversion in `prepare_dataset.py` fits your source annotations; adjust mapping if needed.
+- If you fine-tune LayoutLMv3 for 6-class refinement, set `LAYOUTLMV3_CHECKPOINT` and mount the weights.
+- For higher table/chart scores, enable `TABLE_T2T_CHECKPOINT` and `CHART_CAPTION_CHECKPOINT` and mount the models.

 ## 9) Where to plug in custom models
 - Stage 1: YOLO weights path (training output) → feed into your pipeline if you extend inference